spyking-circus/spyking-circus/docs_sphinx/code/config.rst

     smart_select   = False      # Experimental: activate the smart selection of centroids (max_clusters is ignored) noise_thr      = 0.8        # Minimal amplitudes are such than amp*min(templates) < noise_thr*threshold
-    remove_mixture = True       # At the end of the clustering, we remove mixtures of templates
+    remove_mixture = True       # At the end of the clustering, we remove mixtures of templates cc_mixtures    = 0.75       # If CC between a sum of two templates and a template is higher, it is removed

 .. note::